WELCOME TO MIDKELTON HOUSE

 Tasteful lighting has been added outside to extenuate the dramatic 200 year old sycamore tree and adds to the ambience of the setting.

 The hot tub is positioned on part of the vast patio area in the front garden and is within easy access to the house via the bifold doors to the garden room.
-A large gas BBQ is also positioned on the patio where guests can cook some of the fabulous locally produced meat and fish.
-There are two separate dining areas in the garden, including one with a built-in clay pizza oven.
+A Scandinavian style BBQ hut, which sits 15 allows guests the opportunity to cook some of the fabulous locally produced meat and fish, whatever the weather.
+In addition to the option to eat within the hut, there are two separate dining areas in the garden, including one with a built-in clay pizza oven.

 In the garden, you will find various games including giant jenga, croquet, outdoor dominoes, and various bats and balls.
 The garden has two swings, a climbing frame, a mud kitchen, an outdoor painting easel and two football nets.